 What about iOS vs Android differences?

 GenDesigns can generate designs following iOS design patterns (Human Interface Guidelines) or Android patterns (Material Design).
 Specify which platform in your prompt, or generate both versions.
+See our iOS vs Android design guide for the key differences.

 Can I use my brand colors and fonts?